xrdebug/php/README.md

 ## Configuration

-Create a file named `xr.php` at the root of your project, with contents like this:
+You can optionally configure XR by creating a file named `xr.php` in your project directory.

+* `enable`: `bool` Controls sending messages to the server.
+Set true to enable, false to disable.
+* `host`: `string` The hostname/IP address where XR server is running.
+* `port`: `int` Port to connect to the `host`.

+The following example is a `xr.php` file with default settings.

 ```php
 <?php